nazalexx/S14A2023-final-Energuru/README.md

 - **GET**: Takes all the necessary information from the json files and renders the `form.html` template with it (main form).
 If the user chooses to autofill the form, the parameters are passed to the url, e.g. `?autofill=efficient` and the template is rendered with the autofilled inputs.

 #### `/results`
-- **GET**: Just displays all the historical results of the app by rendering the `results.html` template.
+- **GET**: Just displays all historical results of the app by rendering the `results.html` template.

 #### `/results/<username>`
 - **GET**: Just displays the result for this particular username if it exists in the database (`result.html`) or displays an error if it does not.